TechBrenda/sickfits-frontend/README.md

 # Cloudinary
 See Settings for "sickfits" Upload Preset

+# Stock Photos
+Get great stock photos for example items from https://www.pexels.com.

 # ToDo
 1. Add a check in CreateItem.js so that the form does not submit until the image upload is complete.
 2. Fix annoying NaN error on Price field on Sell page (CreateItem component).
+3. Check Nextjs/Apollo sites for the ability to partially update cache, and check on the course again to see if there has been an update to video 23.
+Partial cache updating is not possible now and is preventing the site's page to load a new item after adding one without manually refreshing the page.